Danish-Prussian Wars 1848-50 and 1864

 the stronghold Dannevirke was abandoned on February 5th1864, General

-Gerlach pulled the Danish army back to the
+Gerlach pulled the Danish army back to the redoubts at

-redoubts at Dybbøl and the
+Dybbøl and the

-fortress in the city Fredericia.
+fortress of the city Fredericia.

 smaller force under General Hegermann-Lindencrone withdrew entirely up

 part of the enemy Prussian army began a siege of Dybbøl, while a second

 force on Feb.
 18 exceeded the Konge Aaen and had then